Culturally and Linguistically Appropriate Services (CLAS)

 The National CLAS Standards

-The National CLAS Standards is a set of 15 action steps intended to advance health equity, improve quality, and help eliminate healthcare disparities by providing a blueprint for individuals and health and healthcare organizations to implement culturally and linguistically appropriate services.
+The National CLAS Standards is a set of 15 action steps to advance health equity, improve quality, and help eliminate healthcare disparities by providing a blueprint for individuals and health and healthcare organizations to implement culturally and linguistically appropriate services.

 Our Shared Language Guidelines